Finding the right patent attorney in Australia depends on many factors, including:

 It’s important you provide full and frank information on your invention and commercial plans, and understand it can be difficult to predict total charges many months ahead of work being done.

-Your patent attorney may also need to engage agents overseas (usually another firm of attorneys) if you want foreign IP protection.
+Your patent or trade mark attorney may also need to engage agents overseas (usually another firm of attorneys) if you want foreign IP protection.
 Foreign agents’ charges can be significant, and subject to exchange rate fluctuations, official fee changes and changes in those agents’ charges.

-Always assess the appropriateness of pursuing foreign IP protection well ahead of due dates provided by your patent attorney.
+Always assess the appropriateness of pursuing foreign IP protection well ahead of due dates provided by your patent or trade mark attorney.
 And always instruct your attorney as early as possible, as working close to deadlines can also lead to extra charges.

-Does your patent attorney have a “Letter of Engagement”?
+Does your patent or trade mark attorney have a “Letter of Engagement”?

 While not essential, such a letter of engagement helps explain your responsibilities and rights once you have engaged a patent attorney.

-Does the Patent Attorney have professional indemnity (PI) insurance?
+Does the patent or trade mark attorney have professional indemnity (PI) insurance?

 Many attorneys have PI insurance to cover their practice and their clients for losses or damages caused by an attorney error or failure by the attorney to exercise the required level of skill.
 PI insurance may even cover an attorney held to be liable for a mistake even though there was no negligence involved.